-- 1 Turn on the Wireless switch on the left side of the computer.
-The Switch wireless devices dialog box appears. - 2 Select Wireless LAN and click OK.
-The Wireless Switcher button changes into Wireless LAN. - 3 Double-click the network icon in the taskbar displaying Wireless Network Connection.
-The Connect to Wireless Network dialog box appears. - 4 Click the Advanced button.
-The Wireless Network Connection Properties dialog box appears. - 5 Select the Wireless Networks tab. - 6 Click the Add... button.
-The Wireless Network Properties dialog box appears. - 7 Enter a Network name (SSID).
-You can choose a 6-digit name. - 8 Select the Data encryption (WEP enabled) option button.

-- 9 Select the Network Authentication (Shared mode) option button. - 10 Deselect the The key is provided for me automatically option button.
-Some information gets visible. - 11 Fill in the Network key.
+- 1 Turn on the Wireless LAN switch on the left side of the computer. - 2 Double-click the network icon in the taskbar marked Wireless Network Connection.
+The Connect to Wireless Network dialog box appears. - 3 Click the Advanced button.
+The Wireless Network Connection Properties dialog box appears. - 4 Select the Wireless Networks tab. - 5 Click the Add... button.
+The Wireless Network Properties dialog box appears. - 6 Enter a Network name (SSID).
+You can choose a 6-digit name. - 7 Select the Data encryption (WEP enabled) check box. - 8 Select the Network Authentication (Shared mode) check box. - 9 Deselect the The key is provided for me automatically check box.
+Some information becomes visible.

-The network key should be 5 digits long.
-You can choose whatever you want. - 12 Click OK.
+10 Fill in the Network key.
+The network key should be 5 digits.
+You can choose whatever you want.

+11 Click OK.

-Your Network name appears in the Preferred networks.
+Your Network name appears in the Preferred networks box.

-- 13 Click Advanced.
-The Advanced dialog box appears. - 14 Select the Computer-to-computer (ad hoc) networks only option button. - 15 Click Close. - 16 Click OK.

-Your computer is ready to communicate with another computer.

-If you want to communicate between two or more computers, you need to configure all these computers the exact same way.
+- 12 Click Advanced The Advanced dialog box appears. - 13 Select the Computer-to-computer (ad hoc) networks only check box. - 14 Click Close - 15 Click OK.
+Your computer is ready to communicate with another computer. - If you want to communicate between two or more computers, you need to configure all these computers in exactly the same way.

 This means that you need to enter the same Network name and the same Network key on all computers as on the first computer you configure.